interest-protocol/suitears/design-rules.md

 - **Do not emit events.
 Sui emits native events on object mutations.**

-- **If a key only object is returned by a new function.
-A separate share function must be included.
+- **Shared objects must be created via a new function and be shared in a separate function.
 The share function must be named share_object_name.**

   ```Move
   module suitears::profile {